Who We Are

 Matti Friedman

 Matti Friedman is a Jerusalem-based columnist for The Free Press.
-He’s the author of four nonfiction books, of which the most recent is Who by Fire: Leonard Cohen in the Sinai.
+He’s the author of four nonfiction books, of which the most recent is Who by Fire: War, Atonement, and the Resurrection of Leonard Cohen.

 Nellie Bowles

-Nellie Bowles is a reporter for The Free Press and its head of strategy.
+Nellie Bowles is a co-founder for The Free Press and its head of strategy.
 She was previously a reporter at The New York Times, where she won the Gerald Loeb Award for investigative journalism and the Robert F. Kennedy Journalism Award.
 She started her career at her hometown paper, the San Francisco Chronicle.

 Niall Ferguson